 It is often said that playing the violin is harder than playing the piano.
 This is a crucial question when a kid starts to learn an instrument.
 Parents want to give the best chance to succeed.
-There are a lot of children that learn both the violin and the piano at any classical conservatory up to the point that there can be a waiting list.
+There are a lot of children who learn both the violin and the piano at any classical conservatory up to the point that there can be a waiting list.

-Is playing the violin harder than piano?
+Is playing the violin harder than the piano?

-Let’s see how the violin differs from the piano and what kind of difficulties awaits the kid who chooses to play the violin.
+Let’s see how the violin differs from the piano and what kind of difficulties await the kid who chooses to play the violin.
 Different characters choose different instruments.
 Let’s see which one is for you.

 Is the piano that easy to play?

-For that result, you need one year of practice as a violinist, or even more.
+For that result, you need one year of practice as a violinist or even more.

 For that again, you need an additional year or two of hard work to get the same result on the violin.